Kujibiki Unbalance: Minor characters

-Episodes
+Media

 Note: Only episodes 1, 21, and 25 have actually been produced.
 The rest of the episode titles are those revealed in the next-episode previews of the produced episodes, or listed in Genshiken chapter 22, on page 89 of volume 4.
 The titles for episodes 13–18 are obscured by panel and word-balloon boundaries, though the titles for episodes 14 and 16 are given in Genshiken volume 5.